 It is often said that real estate is “local” and this market report shows such.
-Simply, this means some areas of the country or cities do better than others in comparison. market report
+Simply, this means some areas of the country or cities do better than others in comparison.

 Hampton Roads is no exception.
 The Real Estate Information Network (REIN) market report and statistics for the greater Hampton Roads area.
 It shows varies ups and downs within the 7 cities.
 Read the entire market report: